 That’s because WPForms sends the customer’s payment details directly to the payment processor.
 No card details are stored on your server.

 If you want to encourage conversions, think about adding social proof to your forms.
-When you put a testimonial or a review on your form, you’re showing the customer that real customers like them have already placed orders.
+When you put a testimonial or a review on your form, you’re showing that real customers have already placed orders.

 2. Unclear Pricing